 Vermont Railroad GP40-2 303 and GATX GP38-2 2208, ex.
 EMD Leasing 756, nee Penn Central 7956 built by Electro-Motive Division in 1972.

 Vermont Railroad GP40-2 308, ex.
 HATX 504, nee Boston and Maine 303, built by Electro-Motive Division in 1977.

 One more picture of Vermont Railroad 303.
 I drove Robin over to Gookins Falls, also known as Mead Falls, so he could get pictures of it then made our way to Center Rutland to wait for Amtrak.

 Amtrak Ethen Allen Express train 290 went through Center Rutland.
 We then drove to the Amtrak station and parked.

-Here is the Rutland Amtrak station.
+Here is the Rutland Amtrak station built in 1999.

 NRHS Train Manager Bart Jennings.

 Our power reversed down the siding to get our train set.

 Next the Rutland Switcher was working by us.

 Green Mountain GP40 304, ex.
 HLCX 400, exx.
 CSXT 6532, nee Baltimore and Ohio 3756, built by Electro-Motive Division in 1971.